 Mullen Group has foreign exchange risk relating to the relative value of the Canadian dollar vis-à-vis the U.S. dollar.
 A stronger Canadian dollar is beneficial as it results in a foreign exchange gain on our U.S. dollar debt recognized on our consolidated income statement, as well as an equivalent reduction in the carrying value of such debt on the balance sheet.
-However, a stronger Canadian dollar also has the potential to reduce the level of Canadian exports thereby potentially negatively affecting the results of operations in the Trucking/Logistics segment.
+However, a stronger Canadian dollar also has the potential to reduce the level of Canadian exports thereby potentially negatively affecting the results of operations in the Less-Than-Truckload Warehousing Logistics & segments.
 Conversely, a weakening Canadian dollar results in a foreign exchange loss and an equivalent increase in the carrying value related to the U.S. dollar debt.
-A weaker Canadian dollar has the potential to increase the level of Canadian exports and thereby potentially positively affect the results of operations in the Trucking/Logistics segment.
+A weaker Canadian dollar has the potential to increase the level of Canadian exports and thereby potentially positively affect the results of operations in the Less-Than-Truckload and Logistics & Warehousing segments.
 In addition, many of our parts and equipment are built in the U.S. and priced in U.S. dollars.
 A decrease in the relative value of the Canadian dollar vis-à-vis the U.S. dollar increases the costs of these parts and equipment.

 Trend: Foreign exchange rates between the U.S. and Canadian dollar remain volatile.
-During 2019 the exchange rate fluctuated between \$0.7353 and \$0.7699 closing the year at \$0.7699 as compared to \$0.7330 at December 31, 2018.
+During 2020 the exchange rate fluctuated between \$0.6898 and \$0.7863 closing the year at \$0.7849 as compared to \$0.7699 at December 31, 2019.